History House Museum: Origins

 In any event the Protected Objects Act and Public Records Act required the collection to be catalogued before moving, at a cost of over $100,000.
 One consultant suggested the bulk of the collection was not "of sufficient merit" to be archived.
 The archives at the museum also needed to be properly stored; the Council Chambers are unsuitable and in a flood zone.
 There is no regional archive on the West Coast, although Shantytown near Greymouth had offered to host one.

 After a stocktake of the collection, items relevant to other West Coast districts were sent to the Hokitika Museum and Coaltown Museum.
 The museum operated from a pop-up space in the former Dick Smith premises, operating Wednesday to Sunday afternoons from 20 December 2017.
 The space had to close in July 2018 but had 1200 visitors in the first month and 9000 visitors in total, compared to the 1200 visitors a year at its former home.

 In September 2018, the Council budgeted $140,000 to strengthen the Gresson Street building, but resolved to move the museum to a new discovery centre combining a library and museum some time in the future.
 The cost to reopen History House was estimated at $455,000, and just to make the building safe would be $170,000: even strengthened the former Council building would still have problems with climate control, fire safety, and storage.
 The former manager Kevin Brown took back his extensive photograph collection in protest at the lack of progress in strengthening the building.
 In 2020 the building was emptied and the collection moved into two climate-controlled shipping containers at a cost of $90,000.

+In 2025 the curator of Blacks Point Museum, John Taylor, catalogued and assessed the History House collection.
+Some items were to be returned to their donors, others to other museums, and a few, like the diving suit once used in Greymouth Harbour, to the new Greymouth Library.
+The Grey City Council was to put the Gresson Street building up for sale.